chennqqi/faas-flow/README.md

      	 })
 ```

-#### Other from context:
+#### Use of request context:
 Node, requestId, State is provided by the `context`
 ```go
    currentNode := context.GetNode()
    requestId := context.GetRequestId()
    state := context.State
 ```
-for more details check `[faas-flow-GoDoc](https://godoc.org/github.com/s8sg/faas-flow)
+for more details check Faas-flow [GoDoc](https://godoc.org/github.com/s8sg/faas-flow)

 ## External `StateStore` for coordination controller
-Any DAG which has a branch needs coordination for nodes completion events.
-Faas-flow implements coordination controller which allows user to use any external Synchoronous KV store.
-User can define custom state-store with `StateStore` interface.
+Any DAG which has a branch needs coordination for nodes completion events, also request execution state needs to me maintained.
+Faas-flow implements coordination controller and request state store which allows the user to use any external Synchronous KV store.
+User can define custom state-store with `StateStore` interface
 ```go
 type StateStore interface {
         // Configure the StateStore with flow name and request ID